jamesmcm/fireiceRL/README.md

 ### Tips & Troubleshooting
 - `--nogui` disables Lua so cannot be used for headless runs here.
-- Ensure TCP port `5555` is free before launching; restart FCEUX if the bridge fails to bind.
+- Ensure the entire port range `base_port ... base_port + num_workers - 1` is free before launching; restart any failed worker if the bridge cannot bind.
 - If you ever land on the title or level-select screen during training, double-check the savestate path and loader configuration—menus should never appear under normal operation.
 - For speed, combine `--speed-mode nothrottle`, disabled sync in FCEUX, and higher `--frame-skip`.
 - If reward totals stay positive after finishing a level, confirm `reward_components.csv` shows only one `completion` entry—otherwise the level may not have exited properly.